pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-dry-run"></a> `--dry-run`

-Prepares all the steps to submit the workload to the cluster and stops before sending it, showing as an output how the final structure of the workload.
+Prepares all the steps to submit the workload to the cluster and stops before sending it, showing an output of the final structure of the workload.

 <details><summary>Example</summary>